 (a) Unless approved by the competent authority in accordance with Annex V (Part SPA), Subpart F, the operator shall not operate a two-engined aeroplane over a route that contains a point further from an adequate aerodrome, under standard conditions in still air, than:

 (i) an MOPSC of 19 or less; and

 (ii) a maximum take-off mass less than 45 360 kg,

 the distance flown in 120 minutes or, subject to approval by the competent authority, up to 180 minutes for turbo-jet aeroplanes, at the OEI cruise speed determined in accordance with (b);”

-Therefore, a specific ETOPS approval under Part SPA (Annex V to Regulation (EU) No 965/2012) is not required to operate between 120 and 180 mn from an adequate aerodrome; nevertheless, an operator is required to hold an approval based on the provisions contained in AMC1 CAT.OP.MPA.140(c).
-Without this approval, an operator cannot operate in excess of 120 mn from an adequate aerodrome.
+Therefore, a specific ETOPS approval under Part-SPA (Annex V to Regulation (EU) No 965/2012) is not required to operate between 120 and 180 minutes from an adequate aerodrome; nevertheless, an operator is required to hold an approval based on the provisions contained in AMC1 CAT.OP.MPA.140(c).
+Without this approval, an operator cannot operate in excess of 120 minutes from an adequate aerodrome.